HOME

 Anlong Veng

 Folks come for the Khmer Rouge history and a number of sights to that end can be found here.
 In town is the Ta Mok villa and on the Dangrek Escarpment, about ten kilometers to the north is Pol Pot's final home, his cremation site, and a few other items of recent Khmer Rouge history.
 The government is doing what it can to turn this place into a tourist attraction.
-Given that after ancient temples, the most popular tourist sites in Cambodia are Khmer Rouge related (Tuol Sleng, killing fields, etc), it's not such a crazy idea.
+Given that after ancient temples, the most popular tourist sites in Cambodia are Khmer Rouge related (Tuol Sleng, killing fields, etc), it's not such a crazy idea, but nonetheless the ambitions of the government have not produced the desired results and Anlong Veng still fails to attract very many visitors.

 There are a couple of basic guesthouses and restaurants in town.
-The most interesting eatery would have to be the recently opened Choum No Tror Cheak Restaurant which offers an extensive menu of jungle critters whose sole qualification for landing on the menu is that they either walk, crawl, slither, swim, or fly.
+The most interesting eatery would have to be the Choum No Tror Cheak Restaurant which offers an extensive menu of jungle critters whose sole qualification for landing on the menu is that they either walk, crawl, slither, swim, or fly - if they can catch it, you can eat it.
 Menu is in Khmer and Thai only.
 The restaurant is near Ta Mok's villa.

-I have a large page on this website devoted to Anlong Veng and I strongly suggest reading it as it will cover all the area attractions in copious detail.
+I have a large page on this website devoted to Anlong Veng and I do suggest reading it as it will cover all the area attractions in copious detail.
 Here it is.

 Samrong